 - Use when adding or changing water, when adding new fish and when fish are sick or injured

-- Instantly makes tap water safe for fish and plants
+- Makes tap water safe for bettas

 The Ultimate Buying Guide: Keeping Your Betta Happy and Healthy